11 Perfect Vacations for People Who Love Winter Activities

 Celebrate maple at the Au Pied De Cochon Sugar Shack

 Come to this restaurant in St. Benoit de Mirabel, Canada from mid-February until the beginning of May, which is sugar season, for a multi-course dinner celebrating maple sugar in a farmhouse that’s usually surrounded by snow until the spring thaw.
 The dishes change, but desserts often include maple cotton candy, maple rimmed coffee, and maple taffy you roll in a plate of snow.
 Want to make a full weekend of it?
 The restaurant even has its own five-bedroom cabin you can rent.
-Check out these mind-blowing facts about snow.

 Play dress up at Pitcher Inn